-- Gregory J. Bockart Jr., (Vice Chair) Vice President, Advocate Commercial Real Estate Advisors
+- Gregory J. Bockart Jr., (Vice Chair) Vice President, Colliers International

-Charles Dabrowski: (Chief Financial Officer) Analyst, Telemus Capital Partners
+- Charles Dabrowski: (Chief Financial Officer) Wealth Advisor, Telemus Capital Partners

-Jaime Hayes, (Chief Marketing Officer) Development Director, Great Lakes Field Service Council, Boy Scouts of America
+- Jaime Hayes, (Chief Marketing Officer) Development Director, Great Lakes Field Service Council, Boy Scouts of America

 Ajay Chawla founded CS Fasteners in 2006.
 He has served as the CEO of the company for the last five years, driving its retail and automotive business across the country.
 Prior to founding CS Fasteners, Ajay served in management positions with various companies, including Lason Corporation and CMGI (Internet Incubator).
 Ajay is also the founder and Chairman of Toast For Tykes, a non-profit started in 2001.
 TFT has contributed over $400,000 to various organizations that serve children in southeast Michigan.
 These organizations include Children’s Hospital of Michigan, Kids Kicking Cancer, University of Michigan Pediatric Burn Unit, Epilepsy Foundation of Michigan, and Catch.
 Ajay spends his spare time giving back to his High School, Brother Rice, where he has served as the lacrosse coach for the last 10 years.

-Alix Chapie, Assistant Meeting Planner, Special D Events
+- Alix Chapie, Meeting and Event Planner, Special D Events

-Jonathan M. Colman, Partner, Barron, Rosen, Mayoras & Mayoras, P.C.
+- Jonathan M. Colman, Partner, Barron, Rosenberg, Mayoras & Mayoras, P.C.